6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

-In 6G networks, network virtualization will be one of the key concepts.
-The virtualization will be implemented at different layers i.e., network layer, MAC layer, and physical layer.
-It will reduce the management burden from hardware devices in a cost-effective way.
+{\bf Virtualization of Networking Equipment.} In 6G networks, network virtualization will be one of the key concepts.
+The virtualization will be implemented at different layers i.e., the network layer, MAC layer, and physical layer.
+It will reduce the management burden from hardware devices cost-effectively.
 It will create a centralized virtual controller which will be responsible for the policy and data forwarding \cite{alam2020survey}.